micahjon/micahjon.github.io/_posts/2015-10-15-creating-custom-unsubscribe-form-marketo-doesnt-skew-email-analytics.md

 ---
 title: Creating a Custom Unsubscribe Form in Marketo that Doesn’t Skew Email Analytics
 date: 2015-10-15 18:41:00 -04:00
+description:
-description: How to test a new Marketo unsubscribe form on an external page before going live
+  How to test a new Marketo unsubscribe form on an external page before going live
-redirect_from: "/creating-a-custom-unsubscribe-form-in-marketo-that-doesnt-skew-email-analytics/"
+redirect_from: '/creating-a-custom-unsubscribe-form-in-marketo-that-doesnt-skew-email-analytics/'
+tags: post
 ---

 The easy part was creating a new form--with a hidden _Unsubscribed_ field, among others--and embedding it in a Wordpress page.
 More difficult was _testing the new Unsubscribe link_ in emails.
 I needed a fully functioning Unsubscribe link that met these requirements: